1. Main points

 Image .csv .xls3.
 Financial net worth

-The fall in the net positions of loans, equity and investment fund shares, and debt securities, were the main drivers of the 2023 year-on-year fall.
-In comparison, there were smaller increases in the net positions of monetary gold and special drawing rights, and insurance, pension and standardised guarantee schemes.
+The increase in the net positions of equity and investment fund shares, and other accounts were the main drivers of the 2024 year-on-year increase, with smaller increases in insurance, pension and standardised guarantee schemes, and monetary gold and special drawing rights.
+This was slightly offset by year-on-year falls in the net positions of currency and deposits and debt securities.

 Notes: